Doing barbell squats can be great but they are not for everyone. Find out what alternatives to barbell squats offer good results too.

 - Push yourself up again into the position of step 2.

 - Repeat the same number of repetitions on the leg of the other side to keep your muscle distribution balanced.

 Bulgarian split squats are a great barbell squat alternative if you do not have a lot of extra weights.
 This is because you make it so most of your weight rests on one leg.

 Training one leg at a time can also help you avoid muscle imbalances.

 There are also downsides to training your legs separately.
 These types of exercises can be more challenging when it comes to balance.
 They also generally take longer since you have to do repetitions on each side.

-For the next barbell squat you likely need external weights, preferably a barbell.
-You can also use other free weights and even resistance bands.
-To do a deadlift take the following steps:
+For the next barbell squat alternative you likely need external weights, preferably a barbell.
+You can also use other free weights and even heavy resistance bands.

 - Stand up straight with your feet at more or less shoulder width in front of a weighted barbell.